AStcherbinine/pyRT_DISORT/docs/_sources/rst/api/phase-function.rst.txt

 Phase Function
 ==============

-These utilities help to deal with phase functions.
+These routines help to deal with phase functions.

 .. toctree::
    :maxdepth: 2